fish-shell/fish-shell/doc_src/faq.rst

 - Like other shells, the Up arrow, ``up`` recalls whole lines, starting from the last executed line.
 So instead of typing ``!!``, you would just hit the up-arrow.

 - If the line you want is far back in the history, type any part of the line and then press Up one or more times.
 This will filter the recalled lines to ones that include this text, and you will get to the line you want much faster.
 This replaces "!vi", "!?bar.c" and the like.
-If you want to see more context, you can press ``ctlr-b`` to open the history in the pager.
+If you want to see more context, you can press ``ctrl-r`` to open the history in the pager.

 - ``alt-up`` recalls individual arguments, starting from the last argument in the last executed line.
 This can be used instead of "!$".